nicholas-mclaughlin/BlockSunflower17/README.md

 # BlockSunflower17
-GUI based version of our game
+This is a working GUI based version of our game.